moby/moby/cliconfig/registry-credential-helper-proposal.md

    Different registries may want to authenticate their users in ways that aren't currently (well) supported.
 This may include, for example, 2-factor authentication, or auth flows which differ depending on the context.

+   For example, GCR currently requires for the Docker commands to be wrapped in 'gcloud docker' in order for requests to be elegantly authenticated.
+Allowing for a registry-specific credential helper would allow for us to deprecate this scheme.

 * What are the requirements this change should meet?

    Registries should be able to provide their users with an authentication plugin which can provide the Docker client with that user's registry-specific credentials.
 This plugin framework should work well with the existing credential stores, and several should be configurable at a given time so that the user can work with multiple respoitories from the same client without having to modify their docker config every time a context switch happens.